-It was in the castle that was signed the Treaty of Saint-Germain-en-Laye on 10 September 1919 which officially ended the WW1 hostilities between the Allies and Austria.
-The treaty ratified the disintegration of the Austro-Hungarian empire.
+It was in the castle that was signed the Treaty of Saint-Germain-en-Laye on 10 September 1919.
+The peace treaty officially ended the WW1 hostilities between the Allies and Austria.
+It also ratified the disintegration of the Austro-Hungarian empire.

 During the German occupation (14 June 1940 – 25 August 1944), the castle housed the headquarters of the German Army in France.

-The chapel of the castle was built by King Louis IX (or Saint-Louis) in Rayonnant Gothic style and is orientated East-West.
-It was considered as a Sainte-Chapelle as it housed a relic of the Crown of Thorns before it was moved to the Sainte-Chapelle in Paris.
+The chapel of the castle was built by King Louis IX (or Saint-Louis) in Rayonnant Gothic style.
+It is orientated East-West.
+It was considered as a Sainte-Chapelle because it housed a relic of the Crown of Thorns.
+The relic was later transferred to the Sainte-Chapelle in Paris.
 The chapel of Saint-Germain was a prototype to the Sainte-Chapelle built 10 years later by Saint-Louis on the Île de la Cité.

 The chemin-de-ronde (wall-walk) that surrounded the castle ran half-way of the façade.
 Thus Pierre de Montreuil decided to create rectangular windows instead of the traditional Gothic-style arched windows in order to give more light to the nave.

-The chapel measures 24 metres long by 10 metres wide and consists of three spans.
+The chapel measures 24 metres long by 10 metres wide.
+It consists of three spans.
 The nave is 17 metres high and the carved keystones of the rib vaults are decorated with seven heads in the round including those of Saint-Louis and his mother, Blanche of Castille.

 For a certain period of time, the keep housed the royal treasure as well as the royal archives and rare books.
 Part of the precious books gathered by the King were amongst the first items to form the National Library’s collection.

-The flat roof is decorated with balustrades, sculpted vases and ornate chimneys.
-It offers a spectacular view down to the inner courtyard, the gardens, the forest, the town of Saint-Germain-en-Laye and the valley of the Seine River as far as La Défense.
+The castle’s roof is open to the public on rare occasions only.
+If you’re lucky to go up there you’ll be amazed at the flat roof’s decoration.
+Balustrades, sculpted vases and ornate chimneys… The roof offers a spectacular view down to the inner courtyard, the gardens, the forest and the town of Saint-Germain-en-Laye.
+Without forgetting the valley of the Seine River as far as La Défense.